AccidentProne/PlayerPropsNBA/README.md

-Here's the updated README, which you can copy and paste to your documentation:

----

 # NBA Odds Script

 This script fetches NBA game data and player odds from various sportsbooks (BetMGM, DraftKings, FanDuel, PrizePicks, Underdog) and stores the information in a Google Spreadsheet.
 It provides an interactive command-line interface that allows users to choose specific events for which they want to retrieve player odds.